Illegal Immigration Reform and Immigrant Responsibility Act of 1996

-The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA), is a law enacted as division C of the Omnibus Consolidated Appropriations Act of 1997 which made major changes to the Immigration and Nationality Act (INA).
+The Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA), is a law enacted as division C of the Omnibus Consolidated Appropriations Act of 1997 which made major changes to the Immigration and Nationality Act of 1952 (INA).
 IIRAIRA's changes became effective on April 1, 1997.

 Former United States President Bill Clinton asserted that the legislation strengthened "the rule of law by cracking down on illegal immigration at the border, in the workplace, and in the criminal justice system—without punishing those living in the United States legally".
 However, IIRAIRA has been criticized as overly punitive and intensifying border militarization.
 With IIRAIRA, all aliens, regardless of legal status, were liable to removal and it expanded types of transgressions that could lead to removal.

 Proponents of the IIRAIRA contend the law was necessary to end loopholes present beforehand in US immigration policy, which undermined the immigration system.
 A major motivator behind IIRAIRA was to deter further illegal immigration into the US, but the success in achieving this has been mixed, with both an increase in deportation since IIRAIRA was enacted in 1996, from around 50,000 to over 200,000 by the beginning of the 2000s, and also in illegal immigration since the enactment of IIRAIRA.

 Before IIRAIRA, nonimmigrants who overstayed their visas or violated their conditions of admission were required to pay a fine, but were not restricted from later adjusting status to that of a lawful permanent resident.
-Since IIRAIRA, nonimmigrant that overstays their visa by one day or longer is ineligible to renew their visa.
+Since IIRAIRA, a non-immigrant who overstays their visa by one day or longer is ineligible to renew their visa.
 If they overstay their visa by a period between 180 and 365 days, they face a 3-year bar to reentry while an alien who overstays their visa beyond a year faces a 10-year bar.